laurelmclean/bubble-tea-shop/README.md

 ### Search

-To search for a drink, enter a name into the search bar and click "Search".
+To search for a drink, enter a name into the search bar.
 The results will show the drink image, name, description and price.

 ### Add to Order